feyli/feyli/README.md

 ***

-📌 Currently learning HTML, CSS, JS and a bit of react
+📌 Currently learning HTML, CSS, JS and a bit of React with TypeScript
 🦭 Might start learning Kotlin and C
 🖤 IntelliJ IDEA is the absolute best